 For collecting temporal bones, using a cool light source and fine forceps, work quickly to clip at the cervical vertebrae and below the jaw to collect the heads.

-SCOPE Talent working under scope uses fine forceps to clip at cervical vertebrae and below jaw
+CU Talent working under scope uses fine forceps to clip at cervical vertebrae and below jaw

 After collecting the embryo heads according to the text protocol, carefully open the skull.
 Then remove the brain, trim off the front of the head and transfer the posterior skull to a dish with fresh ice cold HBSS/HEPES.